Oakdale in Stanislaus County, California — The American West (Pacific Coastal)

 Location.
 37° 46.007′ N, 120° 50.78′ W. Marker is in Oakdale, California, in Stanislaus County.
-Marker can be reached from East F Street (State Highway 108/120) east of North Yosemite Boulevard, on the right when traveling east.
-Touch for map.
+Marker can be reached from East F Street (State Highway 108/120) east of North Yosemite Boulevard, on the right when traveling Touch for map.
 Marker is at or near this postal address: 355 East F Street, Oakdale CA 95361, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies Langworth (approx. 3 miles away); Riverbank Historical Museum (approx. 5.4 miles away); Empire City (approx. 9.3 miles away); a different marker also named Empire City (approx. 9˝ miles away); Rancheria del Rio Estanislao (approx. 9.9 miles away); Knights Ferry Hook & Ladder (approx. 10.2 miles away); Knight's Ferry (approx. 10.2 miles away); Miller's Saloon (approx. 10.2 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Oakdale Saddle Club (approx. 1.1 miles away); Langworth (approx. 3 miles away); Riverbank Historical Museum (approx. 5.4 miles away); Empire City (approx. 9.3 miles away); a different marker also named Empire City (approx. 9½ miles away); Rancheria del Rio Estanislao (approx. 9.9 miles away); Knights Ferry Hook & Ladder (approx. 10.2 miles away); Knight's Ferry (approx. 10.2 miles away).
+Touch for a list and map of all markers in Oakdale.

 Regarding Oakdale Railroad Depot.
 The Oakdale Cowboy Museum is housed in the old depot.

 More.
 Search the internet for Oakdale Railroad Depot.